-Jonah Hull writes
+Jonah Hull writes in Aljazeera:

 The article concludes:

 "Our business is part Chinese, part Russian.
 Russians are more technically skilled, but when it comes to construction you need Chinese … they work from early morning until late at night," she said.

 This article is being discussed at Frontierist News.

 The integration of Russia and China has some fundamental differences between the integration of the US and Mexico.
 Much evidence suggest the Chinese workforce clearly has a high tendency to acquire education when those opportunities are made available.
 Migrants are if anything likely to be more ambitious in that respect than the average Chinese-and more talented on the average.
 China has significant manufacturing capability that Russia lacks—and huge foreign exchange resources.
 In short, China has a lot more to offer Russia than Mexico has to offer the US.
 Perhaps, they will work out a mutually beneficially arrangement.

 The big way I can imagine this working out is if Russia seriously ramps up—and commercializes— its space program with revenues obtained from this defacto sale of territory so that the resources available to the average Russian increase markedly.
 If they don't, I'd expect a significant reaction here.